DonJayamanne/pythonVSCode/README.md

  + Local variables and arguments
  + Multiple Threads and Web Applications (such as Flask) (Windows and Mac)
  + Expanding values (viewing children, properties, etc) (Windows and Mac)
- + Conditional breakpoints
+ + Conditional break points
  + Remote debugging
 * Unit Testing
  + Support for unittests, nosetests and pytest
- + Test resutls are displayed in the "Python" output window
+ + Test results are displayed in the "Python" output window
 * Snippets